raikilon/aws-saa-c03-notes/aws.md

 ## Object Lock

 You can enable Object Lock on new buckets (for existing ones, you need to contact AWS Support).
-Once enabled, it cannot be disabled, and it requires versioning.
+Once enabled, it cannot be disabled (you can add a retention policy on a object), and it requires versioning.

 Write Once Read Many (WORM) -> No delete, no overwrite.